 Authorities are searching for a man suspected of killing 4 people in Georgia

-HAMPTON, Ga. — Authorities on Saturday were searching for a man suspected of gunning down three men and a woman in Georgia.
+HAMPTON, Ga. — Authorities in Georgia hunted Saturday for a man who remained at large hours after he was suspected of gunning down three men and a woman in a suburban neighborhood south of Atlanta.

-Andre Longmore, a 40-year-old from Hampton, Georgia, is believed to be armed and dangerous, Hampton Police Chief James Turner said during a news conference.

-Authorities said the shootings happened late Saturday morning at a subdivision in Hampton, a city of about 8,500 people about 40 miles south of Atlanta.
+Andre Longmore, 40, is believed to be armed and dangerous, Hampton Police Chief James Turner said during a news conference.
+The shootings happened late Saturday morning in a subdivision in Hampton, a city of roughly 8,500 people.

-Turner said detectives are investigating at least four crime scenes that are in close proximity to one another.
-He declined to discuss a possible motive.
+Officials released few details about the killings.
+Turner said detectives were investigating at least four crime scenes near one another in the same neighborhood.
+He said Longmore is a Hampton resident, but declined to discuss a possible motive.

+The suspect remained at large more than five hours after the killings, and authorities vowed to keep searching until he was in custody.

+"We've done an exhaustive search in the general area and we're now widening that a little bit," Turner told reporters.

+Investigators were also on the lookout for a Black GMC Acadia SUV that they believe Longmore might be driving.

+Longmore doesn't appear to have a listed phone number and The Associated Press could not immediately find a family member or attorney who could speak on his behalf.

-Authorities didn't release the victims' names, saying they were trying to notify their families.
+Authorities didn't release the victims' names, saying they were working to notify their families.

 Henry County Sheriff Reginald Scandrett said his office is offering a $10,000 reward for information that leads to Longmore's arrest and prosecution.

-He also addressed Longmore directly, saying: "Wherever you are, we will hunt you down in whatever hole you may be hiding in and bring you into custody.
+He also addressed Longmore directly, saying: "Wherever you are, we will hunt you down in whatever hole you may be residing in and bring you into custody.
 Period."

+Located about 30 miles south of Atlanta, Hampton is home to the Atlanta Motor Speedway, Georgia's racetrack for NASCAR events.

-Several local law enforcement agencies and the Georgia Bureau of Investigation are assisting in the manhunt and investigation.
+Law enforcement agencies throughout the Atlanta area and the Georgia Bureau of Investigation are assisting in the manhunt and investigation.

 The shootings marked the 31st mass killing of 2023, taking the lives of at least 153 people this year, according to a database maintained by The Associated Press and USA Today in a partnership with Northeastern University.